darshanbaral/ghazal/README.md

 ## Getting started

-After installing the aafu Theme successfully, modify the `config.toml` as you wish to generate your online resume.
+After installing the ghazal Theme successfully, modify the `config.toml` as you wish to generate your online resume.

 ### The config file